eth-cscs/mchquickstart/README.md

 ```
 This will set GCC/4.8.2-EB as the default compiler.

 The gcc/4.8.2 modulefile installed by Cray cannot assemble haswell instructions (thus -march=native is not working).
-Cray is aware of the problem and is working on a permanent solution.
-[GPP]
+Therefore the recommended GNU compiler currently is GCC/4.8.2-EB (loaded by PrgEnv-gnu/2015b).

 ## CCE programming environment
 For compilation with CCE compilers, the recommended programming environment is: